SoftwareAG/c8y-docs/src/documents/guides/java/developing-services-client.html.md

 title: Developing Java clients for services
 ---
 ## Overview
-This section describes the Cumulocity Email and SMS API and how to access them using Cumulocity Java Client.
+This section describes the Cumulocity Email and SMS API and shows how to access them using the Cumulocity Java Client.

 ## Using Services Platform

-The ServicesPlatform interface is responsible for connecting to Services (Email, SMS) API from Java.
+The "services platform interface" is responsible for connecting to Services (Email, SMS) API from Java.

     ServicesPlatform platform = new ServicesPlatformImpl("<<URL>>", new CumulocityCredentials("<<tenant>>", "<<user>>", "<<password>>", "<application key>"));

-For example, a URL pointing to the platform can be https://demos.cumulocity.com which will process all the API requests.
+For example, an URL pointing to the platform can be https://demos.cumulocity.com which will process all the API requests.

 ## Accessing the Service APIs

 ### Sending an Email via Java Client API

-The interface for handling email service can be obtained from Java by using the platform method as follows:
+The interface for handling email services can be obtained from Java by using the platform method as follows:

     EmailApi emailApi = platform.getEmailApi();

-For example, if you would like to send an email from Java, build an Email object and call a respective method of an Email API:
+If you would like to send an email from Java, build an email object and call a respective method of an email API:

     Email email = EmailBuilder.aEmail().
                                withTo("primarydestination@somemail.com").